-The following description of the notes (referred to in the accompanying Prospectus as the "Senior Debt Securities") supplements, and to the extent inconsistent therewith replaces, the description of the general terms and provisions of the Debt Securities set forth in the accompanying Prospectus, to which description reference is hereby made.
+The following description of the Notes due 2000 and the Notes due 2003 supplements, and to the extent inconsistent therewith replaces, the description of the general terms and provisions of the Senior Debt Securities set forth in the accompanying Prospectus, to which description reference is hereby made.
+The Notes due 2000 and the Notes due 2003 are to be issued as separate series of Senior Debt Securities under the Senior Indenture, which is more fully described in the accompanying Prospectus.
 Capitalized terms used and not defined herein have the meaning set forth in the accompanying Prospectus.

-The notes will be limited to \$ in aggregate principal amount , 200 .
-The notes will bear interest from and will mature on or from the most recent date to which interest has been paid or provided for, at the annual rate set forth on the cover page of this Prospectus Supplement (the "Original Interest Rate"), subject to adjustment, as described below.
-Interest will be payable semiannually on and of each year, , 1999, to the persons in whose names the notes are registered commencina at the close of business on the preceding , whether or not such or day is a business day.
+The Notes due 2000 will be limited to \$400,000,000 in aggregate principal amount and will mature on December 1, 2000.
+The notes due 2003 will be limited to \$1,150,000,000 in aggregate principal amount and will mature on December 1, 2003.
+Each series of notes will bear interest from November 30, 1998, or from the most recent date to which interest has been paid or provided for, at the annual rate for such series set forth on the cover page of this Prospectus Supplement (the "Original Interest Rate" for such series), subject to adjustment, as described below.
+Interest will be payable semiannually on June 1 and December 1 of each year, commencing June 1, 1999, to the persons in whose names the Notes are registered at the close of business on the preceding May 15 or November 15, whether or not such day is a business day.
 All payments of interest and principal will be payable in United States dollars.
+Each series of notes may be reopened in the future for issuances of additional notes of such series.